 - Angora/fuzzy sweaters.
 While these sweaters are super cute, especially for a fall or winter session, be aware that they tend to shed.
-Since you will be spending time cuddling up together, after a few poses both you and your partner may be covered in fuzzies.
-If you do opt for an angora sweater, be sure to pack a lint roller!
+Since you will be spending time cuddling up together, after a few poses both you and your partner may be covered in little threads.
+If you do opt for a fuzzy sweater, be sure to pack a lint roller!

 Looking for more ideas?
-Be sure to check out my Pinterest board with ideas for what to wear for your engagement session!
+Be sure to check out my Pinterest board with ideas for what to wear for your couples/engagement session!

 The most important suggestion I can offer is this:

-Be yourself, but be the BEST VERSION of yourself.
+Be yourself, but be the best version of yourself.
 Take the time to plan your clothing, don’t just throw something on.
-Elevate your outfits beyond the everyday so that you’ll have images that you are proud to show off for years to come!
+Elevate your outfits beyond your everyday look so you’ll have images that you are proud to show off for years to come!

 A Few Last Thoughts Before Your Session: